-Choosing a telematics provider could be as simple as conducting an internet search – choose the top three, ask for quotes and bingo, job’s done.
+Choosing a telematics provider could be as simple as conducting an internet search – choose the top three, ask for quotes and bingo, the job is done.
 Although, this approach may come up short for anyone with a complex fleet or looking for a reliable corporate partner.

 Taking things a step further, you could run an RFP, hold presentations, trials, and select the vendor that demonstrates the best solution (and price).
-However, this approach of choosing the vendor that ticks the most boxes could omit helpful insights, and leave holes the solution that's provided.
+However, this approach of choosing the vendor that ticks the most boxes could omit helpful insights and leave holes in the solution that's provided.

 The reasons both approaches above can leave you with a provider that isn’t ideally suited to your organisation are twofold.

-Below are the five factors to consider when choosing a telematics partner.
-The challenge is how to rate or score multiple providers against each of these.
+When choosing a telematics partner, the challenge is how to rate or score multiple providers against each of these.
 One way to do that is to leave any values-based assessments until you have two or three providers to choose from, and then use them as a differentiator to get closer to a decision.

 Some vendors will provide an all you can consume model – where you get any solution available at no extra cost, others provide a modularised solution where you buy part of the solution and then add on items that are required.
 Finally, some will only offer what they believe you require and nothing more.
 None of these approaches are wrong, but whichever you choose should align with your aspirations.
 Are you happy to pay more upfront to lock in a price, or would you prefer to pick and choose what is needed at any point in time?